 Teenagers are suffering from depression and anxiety in record-setting numbers.
 Stumped researchers, social scientists, and psychologists have only begun to investigate the causes, many of which they have linked to smart phone and social media use, but is that really it?
 Could be, seeing as how they’re growing up under a selfie spotlight – with images of perfection constantly loading in their devices – perpetuating the great lie that everyone else has it more together and better than they do.

 And if you think it’s just high schoolers that are suffering, you’re wrong.
 Turns out they’re carrying all that angst and self-loathing baggage right along with them to college.

 Major universities have reported seeing a record number of students in their mental health clinic and counseling centers over the past few years, some so flooded they’re don’t know how to manage the constant influx.

 So let me ask again, are we done yet?

 Are we done with bloated GPAs well over 4.0 that measure how well a student can memorize and regurgitate facts and stack on “bonus points” for being in “those classes?”
 (How this is possible I still don’t understand, I mean, how can you have a SUPER A?)

 Because even if you’re not done, if your kid’s high school isn’t done, if the guidance counselors (under just as much pressure I might add) aren’t done, if the College Board, college application consultants, and university admissions department aren’t done, then who is?

 Our kids, that’s who.
-And at their tender age they’re too mentally ill-equipped to express that to parents and teachers, or even begin to admit they need help.
-So they end up drinking, or self-medicating with antidepressants or stimulants (Did you know it’s become the ‘thing’ now to have ADHD medicine prescribed to you?)
+But at their tender age they’re too mentally ill-equipped to express that to parents and teachers, or even begin to admit that they need help.
+So they end up drinking, or self-medicating with antidepressants or stimulants.
+(Did you know it’s become the ‘thing’ now to have ADHD medicine prescribed to you?)
 And sadly, some end up doing the one thing they know will make it stop.
 They will stop it themselves.